paulfgrant01/ratings-api-challenge/README.md

 3. Update an existing movie registered in the system (HTTP PUT /movies)
 4. Get details for a single movie registered in the system (HTTP GET /movies/123)

-`swagger.yaml` sets forth the basic JSON contract that we would like the API to adhere to.
-If you've never used Swagger or the [Open API Spec](https://openapis.org/specification) before, go to http://editor.swagger.io/, paste in the contents of `swagger.yaml`, and it will generate some easy-to-follow documentation on the right-hand side
+[`swagger.yaml`](./swagger.yaml) sets forth the basic JSON contract that we would like the API to adhere to.
+If you've never used Swagger or the [Open API Spec](https://openapis.org/specification) before, go to http://editor.swagger.io/, paste in the contents of `swagger.yaml`, and it will generate some easy-to-follow documentation on the right-hand side.

 #### Integrating with a 3rd party